 Working of Miniature Circuit Breaker:

 The characteristics of the bimetal are chosen to provide particular delays time under specific overload or fault currents according to the required time-current characteristic.
-Generally a high resistance bimetal is used for low current devices and a lower resistance bimetal for high current devices.
+Generally, a high resistance bimetal is used for low current devices and a lower resistance bimetal for high current devices.
 For very low current MCBs a heater may be incorporated around the bimetal in order to generate sufficient heat to deflect it.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for Electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for an Electrical update.
 Thanks!